 One of Connie’s favorite Bible verses is Proverbs 16:3: “Commit to the Lord whatever you do, and your plans will succeed.”
 (NIV)

 The US portion of Connie’s mission internship was served in Washington, DC at the General Board of Church and Society, where she worked on environmental issues.
-She then returned to China to teach English with Amity from 1991 to 1994, before becoming a missionary.
+She then returned to China to teach English with Amity from 1991 to 1994, before becoming an Amity Teacher.